666666t/ArduinoBASIC/README.md

 # ArduinoBASIC
 Incredibly Simple and Cheaply-Written BASIC Interpreter for Arduino

+# ALMOST EVERYTHING ABOUT THIS PROGRAM IS AWFUL.
+IT TECHNICALLY WORKS, BUT IT'S SO AWFUL THERE'S NO REAL REASON YOU'D WANT TO.

 STATUS AS OF 2019-01-01: PRINT/GOTO Working, LET Only Supports Declaration and Direct Changes, Only Math is Addition (Using Negative Numbers Might Be Alternative, Untested)

 This project was/is made for a HS-level final project for a digital electronics class.